BenMukebo/Blog-app/README.md

 ```bash
   $   rails db:migrate
 ```
+- We use the seeds.rb file to records in the database
 - To drop, create a table and to migrate and send the seed into the database:

 ```bash